 Capuchin Monkey in Tree, Jobo Bay, Costa Rica

-A white-faced capuchin monkey (Cebus imitator) perches in a tree along the coast of Jobo Bay, located in the Guanacaste province of northwestern Costa Rica.
+A white-faced capuchin monkey (Cebus imitator) perches in a tree along the coast of Jobo Bay, Costa Rica.
 This species, also known as the Panamanian white-faced capuchin, is native to Central America and is recognized for its intelligence and adaptability.
-Jobo Bay is part of a coastal region characterized by dry forests and a rich biodiversity, supporting various wildlife populations.
-The presence of these monkeys highlights the ecological significance of the area, which is a popular destination for ecotourism and nature observation.
+Jobo Bay is part of a coastal region characterized by dry forests and rich biodiversity.
+The presence of these monkeys highlights the ecological significance of the area, a popular destination for ecotourism and nature observation.

 Photo taken in February 2019.